 Further logical issues in our framework concern extensions to infinite games, games with imperfect information, and scenarios with diverse agents.
-Liu (2008); Dégremont (2010); Zvesper (2010) contain some first explorations.
+See [12,72,87] for some first explorations.

-4.5 From Games to their Players
+4.5.
+From Games to their Players

 We end by high-lighting a perhaps debatable assumption of our analysis so far.
-It has been claimed that the very Backwards Induction reasoning that ran so smoothly in our presentation, is incoherent when we try to "replay" it in the opposite order, when a game is actually played.41
+It has been claimed that the very Backwards Induction reasoning that ran so smoothly in our presentation, is incoherent when we try to "replay" it in the opposite order, when a game is actually played.